xiashtra/cactbot/docs/LogGuide.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-### Tracking Ability Resolution
+#### Tracking Ability Resolution

-Unfortunately, this is not trivial to know whether an ability has resolved, ghosted, or is still in-flight.
+Unfortunately, it is not trivial to know whether an ability has resolved, ghosted, or is still in-flight.
 For one, while the server does tell the client when an action has resolved, it does not tell the game when an action will not resolve (ghosting).
 However, the caster dying or target becoming untargetable is usually a decent indicator that something will not resolve.